 De Botton warns us, though, that being fully yourself is probably a treat you should spare anyone you claim to love!
 Think about it: The full disclosure of who we are and what we are at any given moment to another human being would, well, probably destroy them!
 Do you really want your beloved to know the full extent of the neuroticism of your psyche?
-(This is where I work with my clients on the fine art of self-editing.)
+(Ever been on a first date where the person across from you emotionally purges or discloses TMI?
+This is where I work with my clients on the fine art of self-editing!)

-De Botton instead challenges us to think of love as a process of education wherein we are constantly trading roles: one day, I’m the teacher, another day, I’m the student.
-Given this viewpoint, maybe we’d be better served to see our relationship arguments as failed teaching moments.
+De Botton instead challenges us to think of love as a process of education wherein we are constantly trading roles: One day, I’m the teacher, another day, I’m the student.
+Given this viewpoint, maybe we’d be better served to see our relationship arguments not as wins or losses or moments of thwarted self-expression but as failed teaching moments.
 Mightn’t that be a more productive stance than, “I’ve married an idiot!” or “Why am I dating such a b*tch!”
 Perhaps you can see him or her not merely as an exasperation but as lovably infuriating.

 This is probably not going to come naturally.
 But you can learn to be attentive of and in control of your mindset.
 Love is a skillset that needs to be learned.
 So, what skills, specifically, might we need to practice?